omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - also allows files
 - embed create resultfile in create result page
 - display files in results
-- figure out how to hide video if file is image and vis versa
+- figured out how to hide video if file is image and vis versa
         - added content_type charfield to resultfile model that checks the type of file uploaded
                 - this is not great as it relies on file extension/header and can be manipulated. but its what I've got for now
+- increment instance number of times completed everytime a result is saved
+        - possibly also add a instance completed date to instance file when result is saved?
+- workouts on user page are ordered by latest date completed.
+        - if no date completed they are last and then ordered by date_added_by_user
+        - requires users to add results or mark instance with a date completed otherwise will show as last

 Notes:
 - work computer currently has issues displaying video. it will display fine but the command window will show errors that